GreenAmerica/Salsa-Dynamic-Ask-Strings/README.md

 There are two parts of the code that are needed to successfully build a dynamic ask string form.
 The SalsaScript section and the javascript section.

-Copy the salsaScript section into your template.
-I highly recommend placing it right after the head tag starts in your template.
+Copy the SalsaScript section into your template.
+I highly recommend placing it right after the head tag starts.

-Copy the javascript section and place it right before the body tag closes.
+Copy the javascript section and place it right before the body tag closes in your template.
 If you don't have the jQuery library in your template.
 Please include it.
-You can use the link below to include jQuery in your template.
+You can use the link below to include jQuery library in your template.

 ```
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>